 - Virtual Assistants – While virtual assistants perform a variety of skills, good grammar always ranks in the top.
 Technical skills may be more in demand of virtual assistants than in years past, but good grammar is still needed to adequately represent the client, client's business or brand.

-Related: Check Out This Free Webinar With Information On Starting Your Own Proofreading Business From Home!
+Related: Check Out This Free Workshop With Information On Starting Your Own Proofreading Business From Home!

 What If You Are Not a Grammar Expert But Need to Become One?

 Maybe you have applied to one of these above-mentioned types of jobs and were turned down due to a grammar test or assessment.
 Like any skill, grammar can be updated, relearned or even just “refreshed” or reviewed.